iNoles/iNoles/README.md

 - Working professionally as a hands-on software engineer for 8+ years (and as a hobby for about 7 years before that!).
 - Developing for Android since 2009 (using Kotlin for the last 6 years).
 - Developing for iOS since 2009 (using Swift for the last 6 years).
+- Published five Android and iOS apps for the eLifeguard company.

 ## 🤝 Connect with me: